-Near the end of Part Eight’s flashback sequence we see the Giant levitate in front of the screen where he sees “mother” seeding our world with her eggs and Bob.
+Near the end of Part 8’s flashback sequence we see the Giant levitate in front of the screen where he sees “mother” seeding our world with her eggs and BOB.
 The Giant floats onto his back, and from his head begins to exude a gold energy.

 And from that gold energy he forms (for lack of better terminology) a sparkling golden egg.
 A golden egg with the face of Laura Palmer inside it.
 Mark Frost’s Secret History of Twin Peaks mentioned gold by way of a line from Jack Parsons, so I noted the importance right away.
 He said “alchemy doesn’t just turn base metals to gold.
-Alchemy speaks to internal processes, and a radical revolution in our spiritual development, transforming the ‘base metal’ of primitive man to the ‘gold’ of an enlightened soul.”
+Alchemy speaks to internal processes, and a radical revolution in our spiritual development, transforming the “base metal” of primitive man to the “gold of an enlightened soul.”
 In addition, our team member Gisela Fleischer has published an intensely articulate article on alchemy that I thought I’d best look into again.
-I discovered this: “Step 7 [of transformation and transmutation] : Coagulation.
-Gaining of a confidence beyond all things.
-Experience a second body of golden light coming out of the crown chakra (the top of the head).
-This is the highest evolution of the mind.
-This steps means you find the Philosopher’s Stone, that allows existence on all levels of reality.”
+I discovered this:

 This act of the Giant says to me that Laura Palmer is in some capacity an alchemically realized portion of the Giant.
 We can gather three things:

-Earlier in Part Eight we also see, when the charcoal men are “devouring” DoppelCooper, some form of organ with the face of Bob being pulled from within DoppelCooper.
-During the scene where the charcoal men “devour” DoppelCooper, Bob appears for all intents and purposes to be an organ inside DoppelCooper, that is likely removed from the doppelganger before they leave him.
+Earlier in Part 8 we also see—when the charcoal men are “devouring” DoppelCooper—some form of organ with the face of BOB being pulled from within DoppelCooper.
+During the scene where the charcoal men “devour” DoppelCooper, BOB appears for all intents and purposes to be an organ inside DoppelCooper, that is likely removed from the doppelgänger before they leave him.